 The following courses can help you gain the tools you need to succeed in your coursework.

 STL 1200Strategic Learning builds on the experience and academic abilities a student already has and targets the practical tools, information, strategies, academic skill development, critical thinking skills, and self-knowledge necessary for succeeding academically and earning a Baylor degree.

-Each section of EDP 1101 is a topical seminar for one elective hour of credit, graded on a Pass/Fail basis (does not calculate into the GPA).
-The 5- to 10-week seminars are scheduled throughout the semester.
+Each section of STL 1101 is a topical workshop for one elective hour of credit, graded on a Pass/Fail basis (does not calculate into the GPA).
+The 5- to 10-week workshops are scheduled throughout the semester.
 Check "Course Listings" for topics, meeting day and time, and start dates.
-Seminars vary each semester but typically include the following topics:
+Workshops vary each semester but typically include the following topics:

 Meet weekly with a trained mentor who can provide encouragement as well as specific academic guidance for using effective study strategies and productive self-management skills.